Vyral/jeff-ryder/_posts/2020-03-06-a-few-specific-things-homebuyers-want.md

 {% include youtube.html %}

-There are two things that buyers want to have in a home, even in a competitive market like this.
-Here’s what they are.
+<em><p style="text-align:center">There are two things that buyers want to have in a home, even in a competitive market like this.
+Here’s what they are</p></em>

 You’ve been hearing me say for a while that the market is crazy with low inventory and high demand.
 Well, surprise\!
 That’s still the case today.&nbsp;